 And here's the kitchen now.
 It takes some prep work and patience but the final results were worth it to extend the life of our floor.

-Here are two more kitchen projects we recently completed: Hidden Kitchen Storage: Turn a Filler Panel into a Pull-Out Cabinet:
+Here's one more kitchen project we recently completed: Hidden Kitchen Storage: Turn a Filler Panel into a Pull-Out Cabinet:

 And don't forget to follow us on Hometalk and/or Birdz of a Feather for home & garden ideas or creative sustainable craft projects (under the Craft Rehab tab) where you'll find projects such as the upcycled cabinet pictured below - to keep your jewellery tarnish-free!